gomods/athens/README.md

 1. [Package Registry](./REGISTRY.md)
 2. [Edge Proxy](./PROXY.md)

-If you want more of a tl;dr on the project, check out [this quick introduction](https://medium.com/@arschles/project-athens-c80606497ce1)
+See our documentation site [https://docs.gomods.io](https://docs.gomods.io) for more details on the project.

 # Project Status